mutwo-org/mutwo.midi/README.md

 Midi extension for [mutwo](https://github.com/mutwo-org/mutwo).

-This extension implements:
+This extension implements the following subpackage

-- `mutwo.ext.converters.frontends.midi` extension package.
+- `mutwo.midi_converters`

+This package adds various classes to support the rendering of standard midi files from mutwo events and the conversion of midi files to mutwo events.

 ### Installation